Polish Underground State: Military

 The military arm of the Polish Underground State consisted primarily of various branches of the Armia Krajowa (AK) and, until 1942, the Union of Armed Struggle.
 This arm of the state was designed to prepare the Polish society for a future fight for the country's liberation.
-Apart from armed resistance, sabotage, intelligence, training, and propaganda, the state's military arm was responsible for maintaining communication with the London-based government in exile, and for protecting the civilian arm of the state.
+Apart from armed resistance, sabotage, intelligence, training, and propaganda, the state's military arm was responsible for maintaining communication with the London-based government in exile and for protecting the civilian arm of the state.

 The Armia Krajowa's primary resistance operations were the sabotage of German activities, including transports headed for the Eastern Front in the Soviet Union.
-The sabotage of German rail and road transports to the Eastern Front was so extensive it is estimated that one-eighth of all German transports to the Eastern Front were destroyed or significantly delayed due to AK's activities.
+The sabotage of German rail and road transports to the Eastern Front was so extensive that it is estimated that one-eighth of all German transports to the Eastern Front were destroyed or significantly delayed due to AK's activities.

 The AK also fought several full-scale battles against the Germans, particularly in 1943 and 1944 during Operation Tempest.
 They tied down significant German forces, worth at least several divisions (upper estimates suggest about 930,000 troops), diverting much-needed supplies, while trying to support the Soviet military.
-Polish intelligence operatives supplied valuable intelligence information to the Allies; 43 percent of all reports received by British secret services from continental Europe in 1939–45 came from Polish sources.
-At its height, AK numbered over 400,000 and was recognized as one of the three largest, or even the largest, resistance movement of the war.
+Polish intelligence operatives supplied valuable intelligence information to the Allies; 43% of all reports received by British secret services from continental Europe in 1939–1945 came from Polish sources.
+At its height, AK numbered over 400,000 and was recognised as one of the three largest, or even the largest, resistance movements of the war.
 Axis fatalities due to the actions of the Polish underground, of which AK formed the bulk, are estimated at up to 150,000.